AWeber

 4. Payments:

-Payment for each season is due in full at the time of sign up; sign up for one at a time or all three at once.
+Payment for each season is due in full at the time of signup; you can sign up for one at a time or all three at once.
 Payment completes the sign up for each season and can be made via cash, check, or Venmo.
 Checks can be made out to Pine Dell Farmstead.
-Venmo is offered as a convenience; if paying by Venmo and choosing "goods & services" please add a 2.99% fee to your total, if choosing "friends and family" there is no additional fee.
-If paying by check, sign up is not complete until the check is received.
+Venmo is offered as a convenience; there is a fee with certain transactions, contact us for info.
+Signup is not complete until payment has been received.

 SUMMER - Full Share: $320 / Half Share: $200